Editors and Publishers

 Beth Blickers (APA)

-Beth Blickers is an agent at APA, where she represents artists who work in theatre, opera, television and film.
-She started her career at the William Morris Agency, where she began work after graduating from New York University.
-She is a board member of Literary Managers and Dramaturgs of the Americas and is the Board Chair Emeritus of Theatre Breaking Through Barriers, a New York company that works with artists with disabilities.
+Beth Blickers is an agent at APA, where she represents artists who work in theatre, television, and film.
+She started her career at the William Morris Agency, where she began work after graduating from NYU.
+She is the Past President of Literary Managers and Dramaturgs of the Americas.

 Omalolu Fiki (Actor)

 Omalolu Fiki is an LA based actor and writer.
 She just graduated with her MFA from UCSD in 2019.
 Her most recent work can be seen as part of Milwaukee Rep’s Stay At Home Series “__Told Me.”
 Regional credits include: An Octoroon (Chautauqua), Into the Breeches (Chautauqua).
 UCSD credits include: UC San Diego credits: Everybody Black, (w)holeness (Wagner New Play Festival), Mothers (Wagner New Play Festival), Duchess!
 Duchess!
 Duchess!
 (Wagner New Play Festival), A Raisin in the Sun, What of the Night?, Eurydice, Angels in America, Part Two: Perestroika, Taming of the Shrew(d), and Mother Courage and her Children.